JUaHELE/bdr/README.md

 ```

 ## Configure Your Tunneling Solution (Recommended)
-For secure and efficient replication over a network, it is recommended to use an encrypted tunneling solution such as SSH tunneling, WireGuard, or VPN.
+For secure replication over a network, it is recommended to use an encrypted tunneling solution such as SSH tunneling, WireGuard, or VPN.
 Ensure low-latency connectivity for optimal performance.

 ## Testing

-The `test/` directory contains test scripts to verify correct functionality.
+The `test/shell/` directory contains test scripts to verify correct functionality.
 Due to the nature of these tests, they must be executed with root privileges to set up test loop devices and load the kernel module.

 `run_tests.sh` script is available for executing all the tests